 Complex drainage systems require more involved planning, equipment, labor, and materials, all of which drive up project costs.
 For instance, French drains are labor-intensive but otherwise have relatively simple and inexpensive installation.
 Systems requiring deeper excavation and various add-ons to accommodate the terrain and various obstacles are often more expensive.

 Certain add-on systems or features can enhance the performance of your drainage system.
-Sump pumps, for example, are usually necessary for basements in regions prone to heavy rainfall or flooding.
+Sump pumps, for example, are necessary for basements in regions prone to heavy rainfall or flooding.

 Rain garden: $500–$3,000